generation-org/jfsjd-final-project/task-5/README.md

 1. Read the documentation and understand how to use the [card components](https://getbootstrap.com/docs/4.4/components/card/)
 2. Define the HTML structure of the item card representation.
-3. Add a `div` element with id `list-items` to add your list items dinamically with JavaScript.
+3. Add a `div` element with id `list-items` to add your list items dynamically with JavaScript.
 4. Add 3 different sample item cards inside your `div` element.
 > **Expected Result**
 > You should see the items list displayed correctly